Nek5000/nekRS/README.md

 ## Discussion Group
 Please visit [GitHub Discussions](https://github.com/Nek5000/nekRS/discussions).
 Here we help, find solutions, share ideas, and follow discussions.

-## Reporting Bugs
-nekRS is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature.
-If you are having trouble installing the code or getting your model to run properly, you should first vist our discussion group.

 ## Contributing
 Our project is hosted on [GitHub](https://github.com/Nek5000/nekRS) and everbody is welcome to become a part of it.
 For more details see CONTRIBUTING.md.

+## Reporting Bugs
+All bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature.
+If you are having trouble installing the code or getting your model to run properly, you should first vist our discussion group.

 ## License
 nekRS is released under the BSD 3-clause license (see LICENSE file).